tensorflow/tfjs-models/face-landmarks-detection/README.md

 This package contains solutions for detecting facial landmarks.

-Currently, we offer one solution: MediaPipe facemesh (`mediapipe-facemesh`), described in detail below.
+Currently, we offer one solution: MediaPipe Facemesh (`mediapipe-facemesh`), described in detail below.

 # MediaPipe Facemesh